AsoStrife/Computer-Vision-Project/README.md

 - The blocks size of LBP
 - Performing the normalization of illumination

-The tests was done splitting the dataset 77% for training and 33% for tests.
+The tests were done splitting the dataset 77% for training and 33% for tests.
 The final values is the result of the average value of 5 tests with different training/test set.

 Below there are my results obtained with YaleFaces dataset using this PC: *Dell XPS 15 9550, with Intel i7 6700HQ Skylake @ 2.60GHz*.